Skip to main content

 • Multiple late submissions received on the same day may require expedited consultation with ADRs or the VPR.

-Time-Sensitive & Tight-Turnaround LS Opportunities
+Time-Sensitive & Tight-Turnaround Opportunities

 Some sponsors—particularly federal agencies such as DOE—issue calls with extremely short deadlines that make a standard internal competition impossible.